anirxdh/Airbnb-HomePageClone/README.md

 This runs the app in the development mode.
 Open http://localhost:3000 to view it in the browser.
 The page will reload if you make edits.
+If you have any queries or doubts, Feel free to contact me at anirudhvasudevan11@gmail.com